isabella232/dynamic-media-classic.en-1/help/parameterizing-template-scene7.md

 ---
-title: Parameterizing a template in Scene7
+title: Parameterizing a template in Dynamic Media Classic
-seo-title: Parameterizing a template in Scene7
+seo-title: Parameterizing a template in Dynamic Media Classic
 description: null
 seo-description: Learn how to parameterize a template in Dynamic Media Classic (Scene7)
 uuid: 27c8c8b4-47f3-4270-a6db-d304648ba357